diana-ghm/Mars-Rover/README.md

 #### V Testing
 In a first phase, manual testing is performed by running the program on different types of input and considering corner cases (all done by changing input.txt file and running Mars_Rover class).
 To ensure more reliaility in a faster way, automed testing is also performed using JUnit library (a unit testing framework for Java programming language).
-The classes TestRover.java and TestMars_Rover.java are used to test the correctness of the methods declared in Rover and Mars_Rover respectively (the test classes are also included in the source folder and can be run in the same way as the Mars_Rover class).
+The classes RoverTest.java and Mars_RoverTest.java are used to test the correctness of the methods declared in Rover and Mars_Rover respectively (the test classes are also included in the source folder and can be run in the same way as the Mars_Rover class).